mennovanslooten/Scout/README.md

 # assertHidden tests if all elements that match the selector are invisible
 assertHidden    .some-css-selector

+# assertHasClass tests if there is an element that matches the selector and
+# also has the provided class name
+assertHasClass  .some-css-selector    .extra-class

+# assertText tests if there is at least one visible element on the page that
+# matches the selector and contains the provided text
+assertText      .some-css-selector    Lorem ipsum dolor
 ```

 As you may have noticed, the parameters of each line are separated by spaces.